 Early Orthodontic Treatment for Children

-Early orthodontic treatment can help limit the amount of time treatment takes and set your child’s smile up for success.
+Early prevention can help limit the amount of time treatment takes and set your child’s smile up for success.
 The American Association of Orthodontists suggests that children visit an orthodontist at the age of seven.
 This will be important in determining if your child will require orthodontic treatment.

-After the initial evaluation, early treatment usually begins around the age of eight or nine.
-Early treatment is intended to help correct the growth of the jaw and bite problems, like underbites and overbites.
+After the initial evaluation, early prevention usually begins around the age of eight or nine.
+Early prevention is intended to help correct the growth of the jaw and bite problems, like underbites and overbites.
 This kind of treatment also helps make room for the permanent teeth to come in properly in the mouth, reducing the overall chance of future extractions.

 Signs that your Child Needs Early Orthodontic Treatment